 It would likely be a yellow-green color, even whitish, as the green color will depend on the plant being able to start manufacturing chlorophyll.

 This may take 2-3 weeks to occur, depending on the resources that the little grass plants have stored in their roots.

 The climate conditions will also affect the time of recovery.
 Cooler weather is good for healing, but makes new growth a slower process.
 Extremely hot temperatures will further stress the burned lawn, and could aggravate the potential for a completely dead lawn.

 A healthy, lush lawn is an ecosystem.
 A burned lawn seriously messes with that lowly, but important environment.
-Soil is not exposed to sun, wind, and the erosion of traffic, when your lawn grass is growing properly.
-Take away the thick, plentiful grass blades and you take away the protection for the soil and all the soil organisms.
+When your lawn grass is growing properly, soil is not exposed to sun, wind, and the erosion of traffic, Take away the thick, plentiful grass blades and you take away the protection for the soil and the very essential soil organisms.